fe1es/cargo-call-stack/README.md

 that links to the standard library will contain a large number of indirect function calls (like trait object dynamic dispatch specially in `core::fmt`) and potential recursion (specially in panicking branches).

+## Differences from `japaric/cargo-call-stack`

+- Analyzes the binary you've built yourself, instead of building it for you with custom flags.
+  - Guarantees the binary you've analyzed and the binary you've deployed are the same.
+  - Doesn't need a custom rustc wrapper.
+  - However, it can't analyze functions from `compiler-builtins` because it's compiled separately, not as part of LTO, so LLVM bitcode for it is not available.
+[This PR](https://github.com/rust-lang/rust/pull/113923) will solve this.
+- Uses the LLVM library to parse binary LLVM bitcode, instead of a custom parser for the LLVM IR text format.
+Faster, and hopefully less likely to break when the LLVM IR text format changes.

 ## Features